Mandalay Bay owner files complaint against victims of Las Vegas shooting

 "I know people are going to take this personally, like a slap to the face."

-Mike Cronk, a retired teacher from Alaska who was at the concert when the shooting began but wasn't wounded, said he hoped the odd legal twist wouldn't make life more difficult for survivors.
+Mike Cronk, a retired teacher from Alaska who was at the concert when the shooting began but wasn't hit, said he hoped the odd legal twist wouldn't make life more difficult for survivors.

 "This doesn't leave your life.
-It's something that I'm sure has changed all of us," Cronk, whose best friend Rob McIntosh was shot while standing inches away from him, he said.
-McIntosh survived thanks in part to Cronk, who also shuttled many other victims to triage areas in the chaotic aftermath.
+It's something that I'm sure has changed all of us," said Cronk, whose best friend, Rob McIntosh, was shot while standing inches away.
+McIntosh survived thanks in part to Cronk, who shuttled him and other victims to triage areas in the chaotic aftermath.

 Cronk isn't suing and said he doesn't feel that MGM was to blame.